 Our story thus far is three-pronged: over the last couple of years, companies have faced increasing pressures to add new types of expertise to their boardrooms (Part I above).
-Companies have responded to these pressures both by disclosing in greater detail their board expertise, and by adding more ESG-expert directors (Part II).
-But there is ample reason to be skeptical about the social desirability of this push to add expertise and the reaction that it elicits (Part III).
+Companies have responded to these pressures both by disclosing in greater detail their board expertise, and by adding more specialist directors with ESG-related expertise (Part II).
+But there is reason to be skeptical about the social desirability of this push to add expertise and the reaction that it elicits (Part III).
 Taken together, these three observations carry important policy implications.